 Getting support from family and friends

 Stopping smoking can be easier if you talk about it to family and friends and let them support you.
 If other people who live with you smoke, it may be harder for you to give up.
 You could try to get other household members who smoke, or friends who smoke, to stop smoking at the same time.
-At the least, it will help if they don’t smoke around you or leave their cigarettes, ashtrays or lighters where you will see them.
+At the least, encourage them not to smoke around you or leave their cigarettes, ashtrays or lighters where you will see them.

 Avoiding triggers linked to smoking

 The mind is very sensitive to associations, so removing all tobacco products from your home can help lessen some of the cravings of nicotine withdrawal.
-Smokers are accustomed to smoking in certain situations, like in the pub or after a meal or with a cup of coffee.
+Smokers are accustomed to smoking in certain situations like in the pub or after a meal.
 If you can identify your trigger situations and avoid them, the chances of relapse will be much lower.

 Being prepared for withdrawal symptoms